jaspector

 Not published; contact City Office.

-Typical inspection sequence: Project-specific; planned inspections required during construction for footing, framing, rough systems, and final; confirm specific inspection types required with City Office.
+Typical sequence: Project-specific; planned inspections required during construction for footing, framing, rough systems, and final; confirm specific inspection types required with City Office.

-Do I need a building permit in Naples, UT?
+01 Do I need a building permit in Naples, UT?

 New construction, additions, remodels, accessory structures, and other work regulated by the adopted building codes within Naples City limits.

-How much does a building permit cost in Naples, UT?
+02 How much does a building permit cost in Naples, UT?

+Building permit fees in Naples, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not confirmed from indexed sources; contact City Office for current fee table..

-How do I apply for a building permit in Naples, UT?
+03 How do I apply for a building permit in Naples, UT?

-1. Download the Basic Building Permit application from https://naplescityut.gov/wp-content/uploads/2016/03/Basic-Building-Permit.pdf or pick it up at the City Office.
+To apply for a building permit in Naples, UT, follow these steps: 1.
+Download the Basic Building Permit application from https://naplescityut.gov/wp-content/uploads/2016/03/Basic-Building-Permit.pdf or pick it up at the City Office.
 2. Complete the application in full; gather contractor and owner information, project description, site address and parcel number, and all required supporting documents.
 3. Submit the completed application and all required documents in person at the City Office (1420 East 2850 South) or by emailing mcdavis@naples.utah.gov.
 4. Await review and approval by the city; planning and zoning review may be required depending on the project type.
 5. Pay applicable permit fees.
 6. Receive the issued permit; keep it and the approved plans on the job site.
 7. Schedule required inspections through the city office.

-How long does it take to get a building permit in Naples, UT?
+04 How long does it take to get a building permit in Naples, UT?

-What work is exempt from building permits in Naples, UT?
+05 What work is exempt from building permits in Naples, UT?

-How do I schedule a building inspection in Naples, UT?
+06 How do I schedule a building inspection in Naples, UT?

-Inspections can be scheduled via: 435-789-9090, mcdavis@naples.utah.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Naples, UT via: 435-789-9090, mcdavis@naples.utah.gov.
 Not separately published on reviewed city pages..

-Other cities in Uintah County
+Other jurisdictions in Uintah County.

-View all Uintah County jurisdictions →
+All Uintah County jurisdictions →